-The ringfenced option (option two) is to entirely ringfence every network.
-Ringfencing would put all connected users of a network, either water supply or wastewater, being financially responsible for the work needed to maintain and operate that system.
+This option is to entirely ringfence every network.
+Ringfencing would make connected users of a network, either water supply or wastewater, financially responsible for the work needed to maintain and operate that system.

-The users connected would have to pay for any costs needed to bring a system up to standard to meet its consents or for any materials that need to be repaired or replaced.
+Connected users would have to pay for any costs needed to bring a system up to standard to meet its consents or for any materials that need to be repaired or replaced.